jacktian86/Python/README.md

 Python
 ======
 These files are designed to showcase the Python projects I have been working on recently at work.
-For confidentiality purposes, the data has been removed and I commented out all the code to preserve compilability.
+For confidentiality purposes, all associated data has been removed.

-All files are used to analyze and gather business intelligence that informs strategic decisions.
+These files directly contribute to the business intelligence that informs our company's strategic decisions.

 Brief Descriptions of each file: